joielechong/iso-country-flags-svg-collection/README.md

 ![resolutions.png](https://raw.github.com/koppi/iso-country-flags-svg-collection/master/examples/resolutions.png "Country flag icon resoultions")

-## Are you using this country flags collection?

-Want to be featured in a gallery of apps using it?
-Then please send a screenshot and details of your app to [Jakob Flierl](https://github.com/koppi).

 ### Usage examples

 * Google Earth - [G+ users of the world - KMZ file](http://goo.gl/YJjv3):